Skip to Content

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here

-This 5 gift rule keeps the Christ centered focus alive.
-It teaches our kids the difference between gifts and presents.
+This five-gift rule keeps the Christ-centered focus alive.
+It also teaches our kids the difference between gifts and presents.

-It’s so important to get a grip on the real reason behind holiday giving.
-Christmas should not be full of stress either.
+It’s so important to understand the real reason behind holiday giving.
+Christmas should not be full of stress, either.

 How the 5 gift rule helps

-Let’s be honest having to buy many gifts can add up and you can over spend way to fast.
+Let’s be honest: Having to buy many gifts can add up, and you can overspend way too fast.

-We much rather have quality time and teach the value of that.
+We would much rather have quality time and teach the value of that.

-By limiting the gifts you find joy instead of guilt.
-You reduce the expectation from children that Christmas is about tons of gifts.
+By limiting the gifts, you find joy instead of guilt.
+You also reduce children’s expectation that Christmas is about tons of gifts.

 Creating holiday traditions that discourage materialism.